goblivend/Advent-of-code/2024/README.md

 ### Day 2:

 Still rusty even found the part2 a bit difficult (might have been trying to do something opti since the beginning but that complexified a lot....)

+### Day 3:

+Today seemed complicated at first with the parsing but actually instead of using Read instances as I planned at the beginning, using Regex was easier.
+The part 2 didn't suprise me too much, I just thought there would have been more operations instead of just `do` `don't` and `mul`...